ukurt/companyapp/README.md

 - **Swagger Authentication**: Users can authorize via the **Authorize** button in Swagger by entering a valid JWT token.
 - **Secure Endpoints**: Protected API endpoints require authentication, which can be tested directly from Swagger UI.

-This section of the README will guide users to interact with your API using Swagger and authenticate using JWT tokens.

 ## Docker Setup

 This project comes with a pre-configured Dockerfile to containerize the application for easy deployment.
 The Dockerfile is set up to build and run the API in a Docker container.
 Below are the instructions to build and run the Docker container.